Paralucia pyrodiscus: Behavior

 The larvae of P. p. lucida are nocturnal and feed solely on Busaria spinosa after dusk for many hours.
 When the temperature is above 15 °C, the larvae become inactive.
 They live for long periods of time, and remain active, though less-so, in the winter months.
 During these times, they rest in the subterranean nest chambers of different Notoncus ants, depending on their geographic distribution.
 During the day, larvae also rest in the ants' nest chambers near the roots of B. spinosa.
-At night, ants herd the larvae up the Busaria plants.
+At night, ants herd the larvae up the Bursaria plants.
 Their movement signals to other larvae, creating large numbers of movement each night.
 Several ants commonly accompany individual larva and remain with them until they finish eating.
 If a larva is disturbed while feeding, it retreats back into the nest and usually does not return that night.
 Larvae do not leave their host plant and ant nest during their development, and they pupate inside the ant nest.